JanHerca/urantiapedia/input/markdown/en/Innerface/Vol6/Innerface_vol6_1.md

 It was in about 1955 that the New York Times carried a headline report that the size and age of the universe had just doubled.
 The reason for the report was a new estimate of the rate of expansion of the universe which also increased the estimate of its age from 2 billion to 4 billion years, about 10 billion years short of current estimates.
 And, at about the same time, The Urantia Book appeared on the bookshelves speaking of colliding black holes and continuous creation!!

 In 1998, it all seems plausible.
-One reason that Section 8 of Paper 15 makes it among my "Favorite Places" is that I am old enough to remember the 1930-1960 period and, as with my elderly brother and sister Alzheimer and dementia patients, can comfortably drop back mentally to earlier times.
+One reason that Section 8 of Paper 15 makes it among my “Favorite Places” is that I am old enough to remember the 1930-1960 period and, as with my elderly brother and sister Alzheimer and dementia patients, can comfortably drop back mentally to earlier times.
 And in this mental state, I can look at Section 8 of Paper 15 in utter awe, wonderment, and gratitude.

 ## References

-Davies, Christine, "Let's Play Quantum Chess."
-New Scientist 158 (2137) 1998 Disney, M. "A New Look at Quasars."
-Scientific American, 278 (6) 1998 Thorne, K. "Black Holes and Time Warps."
+Davies, Christine, “Let's Play Quantum Chess.”
+New Scientist 158 (2137) 1998 Disney, M. “A New Look at Quasars.”
+Scientific American, 278 (6) 1998 Thorne, K. “Black Holes and Time Warps.”
 (W.W.
 Norton, London, 1994)

 # Goose Bumps

-Next time you see geese flying in their characteristic "V" formation, consider what science has discovered about why they do what they do.
+Next time you see geese flying in their characteristic “V” formation, consider what science has discovered about why they do what they do.

 As each bird flaps its wings, it creates uplift for the bird immediately following.
 So by flying in formation, the flight of the whole flock becomes more efficient to the point that the range of the flock is increased by as much as 70% more than the individual bird is able to achieve by itself.